idafchev/Ring0x00/_posts/2024-11-14-EDR_Silencing.md

 Because configuration is stored in registry, it means that it could be made ineffective with the technique discussed in the Huntress article meantioned in previous section.

-I couldn't find if IPSec filters can be configured programmatically using the Windows Filtering Platform (WFP) API or another API, but this could be a promising for further research.
+I couldn't find if IPSec filters can be configured programmatically using the Windows Filtering Platform (WFP) API or another API, but this could be promising for further research.

 # DNS Sinkholing
 ## Adding the EDR domains to the hosts file